MihaiChirculete/JazzJackrabbit2Unity/README.md

 (Work in progress)

 # What currently works
-    - Loading of tilesets (mostly, for some reason the images generated are purple)
+    - Loading of tilesets
-    - Loading the level data and generating the tiles (mostly)
+    - Loading the level data and generating the tiles (mostly, some tiles are misplaced)

+# Screenshots
+	- Dungeon Dilema (screen1.png)
+	- Burnin Biscuits (screen2.png)